How to Hire a Perception Engineer

 All production perception engineers need real-time C++ or Python performance awareness, and most need some ML depth to assess and deploy neural perception models.

-Be specific in your brief about which sensors the role covers — camera, LiDAR, radar, depth — as specialisation is common and claiming all of them often signals shallow experience in each.
+Be specific in your brief about which sensors the role covers, such as camera, LiDAR, radar, and depth, as specialization is common and claiming all of them often signals shallow experience in each.

 Where perception engineers are found

 The best perception engineers are almost never actively looking.
-They are embedded in production teams at AV companies, robotics scale-ups, and research labs.
+They are embedded in production teams at AV companies, robotics scale-ups in hubs like the San Francisco Bay Area, and research labs.
 They do not respond to generic outreach.

 How to assess depth vs breadth